garrandall/popular-music-data/tracks/locked-out-of-heaven-bruno-mars.md

 For too long, for too long
 Yeah you make me feel like
 I've been locked out of heaven
-For too long, for too long, ooh
+For too long, for too long, oh

 Oh yeah yeah yeah yeah, uh!
 Oh yeah yeah